-- Find out the total value of capital invested into the company.
+- Find out the total value of capital invested in the company.

 - Work out Weighted Average Capital Costs

-Economic Value Added can be calculated using several formulas, all of them are derived from the standard equation from EVA definition.
+Economic Value Added can be calculated using several formulas, all of which are derived from the standard equation from the EVA definition.

 EVA = NOPAT – (Invested capital * WACC)

 - NOPAT - Net Profit After Tax or EBIT

 - Invested Capital - The total amount the equity invested into the company

 - WACC - Weighted Average Capital Cost is a metric representing average interest expense.